fynnfluegge/codeqai/README.md

 ```

 ⚠ Make sure pipx is using Python >=3.9,<3.12.
-To specify the Python version explicitly with pipx, activate the desired Python version (e.g. with `pyenv shell 3.X.X`) and intall with:
+To specify the Python version explicitly with pipx, activate the desired Python version (e.g. with `pyenv shell 3.X.X`) and install with:

 ```
 pipx install codeqai --python $(which python)